muratk5n/thirdwave/en/README.md

 ---

-They also seem to have a major drug trafficking problem - see the drug map below.
+They also have a major drug trafficking problem - see the drug map below.

 "Bulgaria’s government faces collapse this week..
 PM Kiril Petkov sought to tackle rampant corruption and to take a strong position